notoriousno/klein-basics/nonblocking.rst

 Deferred Overview
 -----------------

 To demonstrate how ``Deferred`` objects work, we will create a chain of callback functions that execute after a result is available.
-"What's a callback chain?"
-I hear you say.
-I'm glad you asked!
-In layman's terms, a callback chain is a sequence of events that that occur after an event.
-Don't worry if this makes little sense right now, the code will clear things up.
+Don't worry if this confuses you right now, the code will clear things up.

 .. code-block:: python